The Child Maintenance Service and the Child Support Agency (CSA) can ask you to:

 - set up a deduction from earnings order (DEO)

-- answer enquiries from organisations used by the CSA to collect payments of child maintenance on their behalf
+- answer enquiries from other organisations who collect payments of child maintenance on their behalf

 Your legal obligations when deducting child maintenance

 - give information to the Child Maintenance Service or CSA, if you’re asked to

 - send payments as soon as possible, but no later than the 19th day of the month following the month you made the deduction

 - tell the Child Maintenance Service or CSA immediately if there are any problems with taking payments from a paying parent’s earnings

 - make regular payments - if you don’t send payments and don’t explain why, you could be taken to court

 The paying parent is the parent who doesn’t have main day-to-day care of the child.

 You must also tell the Child Maintenance Service or CSA about a change of circumstances within 10 days, eg if: